-It has come to our attention that two of our regions and one of our S/P/Ns have recently been victims of fraud attempts.
-There are myriad ways fraudsters can get information online.
-(Per federal regulations, nonprofit information filed with the Internal Revenue Service is a matter of public record.)
+There are many ways fraudsters can get information online.
 How can you protect yourself and Alpha Delta Kappa?
+(Per federal regulations, nonprofit information filed with the Internal Revenue Service is a matter of public record)

 In terms of best practices, I would emphasize a few things.
 Your groups should not initiate any form of payment without verbally confirming the request is valid with an authorized person.
 A quick phone call (making sure you have their correct phone number, and not just a number on the correspondence) can go a long way to avoiding malicious attempts on an account.

 Always require dual control on any wire payment.
 You should have an internal dual control policy, as well as dual control set up with the bank.
 The safest strategy would be a policy of no wires.